AuroraRyunix/Nutanix-Hogent/README.md

 - DO THIS BEFORE PROCEEDING.
 CHANGING PASSWORDS AFTER CLUSTER CREATION REQUIRES A MORE COMPLEX APPROACH BECAUSE THEY'RE HARDCODED IN DATABASES SCATTERED ACROSS THE INFRASTRUCTURE LIKE EASTER EGGS NOBODY WANTED.
 - YOU HAVE BEEN WARNED.
 Don't come crying later.
 I told you.
 Right here.
 In caps.
 With emphasis.
 Reading is fundamental.
 - So, you’ve just spent half an hour trying to change the passwords.
 Great news: you’re now officially slower than the cluster.
 Congratulations.
 If you somehow did it faster, run 'genesis status' and make sure at least Foundation is actually running.
 Don’t trust optimism.
-- Run the magic incantation: `cluster -s CVM_IP --redundancy_factor=1 create` (where CVM_IP is your CVM's IP.
+- Run the magic incantation: `cluster -s CVM_IP --redundancy_factor=1 create` In an production setup you would not be using FTT 1! (where CVM_IP is your CVM's IP.
 Mine's 10.10.0.5.
 Yours isn't.
 Use yours.
 Pattern recognition isn't rocket science.)
 - You should see a line about "Cluster:XXXX Will seed prism with password hash...."
 If you do, congratulations—you followed instructions.
 If not, that's what search engines were invented for.
 Use them.
 They won't judge you.
 I will.
+- This is the perfect moment to go goolge what FTT means....

 ![Alt text](assets/clustercreate.png)

-- This took about 1 seconds on my NVMe rig.
+- This took about 5 seconds on my kioxia memebox.
 If yours is slower, you’re either on a potato or you like watching paint dry.
 After a bit, you’ll see something like this:

 ![Alt text](assets/zeusstart.png)

 - This basically means it's waiting for all the newly set up services to start.
 Sit back and enjoy some more coffee.
 Or tea.
 (You know who you are.
 Yes, you.)
 - This can take another few minutes.
-Mine took about 15.
+Mine took about 5.
 But do not worry.
 We're almost there.
 Deep breaths.
 In through the nose, out through the mouth.

 ![Alt text](assets/zeusfinished.png)